jianzhnie/LLamaTuner/data/README.md

     return dataset
 ```

-- The second way, convert your dataset to the above format and specify the `dataset_format` field in `dataset_info.yaml`.
+- The second way, convert your dataset to the above format.

-For example, if we want to convert the [databricks-dolly-15k](https://huggingface.co/datasets/databricks/databricks-dolly-15k) into  Alpaca formate, you can refer to the following code.
+For example, the flowing code is used to convert the [databricks-dolly-15k](https://huggingface.co/datasets/databricks/databricks-dolly-15k) to the Alpaca format.

 ```python
 import json